thinktandem/thinktandem.io/src/content/articles/wordpress-performance-essentials.md

 Since we only have 3 rules to play with on the free site, use the other 2 as you please.
 Some articles suggest disable cache for admin pages.
 The url for those patterns would be: `*YOURSITE.com/wp-content/wp-admin/*` and `*YOURSITE.com/wp-login.php*`.
 This is useful if you are caching the base url and things are getting "stuck".
 However when you only have 3 rules to play with, the first one I listed is the most important.
 If you want to buy a couple extra rules, it would help in this area.

-Cloudflare is super simple to setup and the performance gains are quite nice.
+CloudFlare is super simple to setup and the performance gains are quite nice.
 Considering this tool is free and only takes a few minutes to setup, it would be unwise not to use it.

 Nginx